jgerega107/gameservermon/README.md

 This monitor supports all games that node-gamedig supports.
 Popular examples include:

 - Minecraft (Java & Bedrock)
-- Counter-Strike: Global Offensive
-- ARK: Survival Evolved
-- Rust
+- Counter-Strike 2
-- Team Fortress 2
+- Team Fortress 2 (or any Source Engine game)
-- Valheim
-- 7 Days to Die
-- And many more...
+And more

 See the [full list of supported games](https://github.com/gamedig/node-gamedig#games-list).